Showing 1-20 of 440 products

 Touch screen point of sale (POS) software plays a key role in running an efficient retail operation.
 However, it can be difficult to sort through the many available programs to find the right touch POS system for your type and size of store.
 Luckily, we put in the hard work of researching these solutions, so you don’t have to.
 Our expertise allows us to match retailers with the right software based on their type of store, size and unique requirements.
 We are committed to saving retailers valuable time, and costly mistakes.

 The goal of this buyer’s guide is to help retailers understand the market and begin the research process.
 Here’s what we’ll cover:

 What Is Touch Screen POS Software?

 Retail software is designed to track sales, inventory, customer information and more.
 The more advanced systems also support purchasing, manage employees and commissions and control pricing for multiple stores from a central location.

 There are many different types of POS systems, and of course touch screen is one of the primary deployment models.
 For these programs, the keyboard is an eliminated or secondary piece of hardware, as most or all of the use comes through an intuitive touch-sensitive interface.
 The software is customized to your store and products and is designed to be quick and easy to learn, since retailers have one the highest employee turnover rates of any industry.

 What Type of Buyer Are You?

-- Small POS buyers.
-Businesses with one to a handful of locations typically want a straightforward POS system to ring up customers, update inventory, and provide basic reports.
-Many of these systems also provide CRM capabilities to develop marketing and buyer incentive programs, and a few also have accounting capabilities built in to provide a complete retail software suite.
+Small POS buyers.
+Businesses with one to a handful of locations typically want a straightforward POS system.
+These buyers generally use their POS systems to ring up customers, update inventory and provide basic reports.
+Some of these systems also provide CRM capabilities that can be used to develop marketing and buyer incentive programs.
+They can also offer varying levels of accounting functionality.

 |This type of buyer:||Should look at these systems...|